Kong/lua-resty-worker-events/README.markdown

 - BREAKING: the `post_local` function does not immediately execute the event anymore, making all local events asynchronous.
 When an immediate treatment to an event is needed an explicit call to `poll` must be done.
+- fix: prevent spinning at 100% CPU when during a reload the event-shm is cleared
 - fix: improved logging in case of failure to write to shm (add payload size for troubleshooting purposes)
 - fix: do not log the payload anymore, since it might expose sensitive data